jm0rt1/cis-663-final-project/docs/brainstorming/obsidian-vault/CIS 663/project/literature-review/source-notes/Source 3.md

 - [[Source 1]] - A more recent survey on face recognition methods and challenges
 - [[Source 4]] - A paper on a specific face recognition technique based on eigenfaces
-- [[Face Recognition]] - A note on the general topic of face recognition
+- [[../concepts/Face Recognition]] - A note on the general topic of face recognition